ArtifexSoftware/mupdf/docs/reference/common/glossary.rst

 		then it represents an external file.
 Such a file is assumed to be found at the specified location in the file system.

-		In addition a file specifications may also embed the entire file contents within an stream inside the PDF, then the file specification represents an embedded file.
-In that case further metadata may be stored, e.g. file size, creation and modification date.
+		A file specification may also embed the file contents as a stream inside the PDF.
+In this case the file specification represents an embedded file.
+For embedded files, further metadata may be stored (e.g. file size, creation and modification date).

 		For more details read the PDF specification's section on `file specifications